Stephen Gorman, Lead Registrar

 Rena Opert, Director of Exhibits and Collections Specialist

 Rena Opert oversees both the permanent and temporary exhibits program at Museum of the Bible.
-The Exhibits Team works with the museum’s curatorial department as well as with outside museums, artists and lenders to create innovative and unique exhibitions.
+The Exhibits team works with the museum’s curatorial department as well as with outside museums, artists and lenders to create innovative and unique exhibitions.

-Rena earned her B.A. in art history and Jewish studies from Northwestern University and her M.A. in museum studies from The George Washington University.
+Rena earned her BA in art history and Jewish studies from Northwestern University and her MA in museum studies from The George Washington University.
 She enjoys the collaborative process of working with scholars and designers to transform content and ideas into a visually engaging and educational experience for museum visitors.

 Rena most recently spent 10 years at the United States Holocaust Memorial Museum directing the production, strategy and placement of its traveling exhibitions.
 Prior to that, she worked at Spertus Museum in Chicago, where she created educational programs and then served as the Museum Operations Manager.
-She has conducted and published primary research for the Repatriation Office at Smithsonian’s National Museum of Natural History and is a professorial lecturer at The George Washington University for a course on museums and cultural property.
+She has conducted and published primary research for the Repatriation Office at Smithsonian’s National Museum of Natural History and has served as a professorial lecturer at The George Washington University for a course on museums and cultural property.

-Francisco Rodriguez, Chief Conservator
+Francisco Rodriguez, Conservator

 Francisco Rodriguez studied fine arts and sculpting at the National University of Colombia and document conservation, restoration and chemistry at the Plastic’s Art School of Bogotá.
 He studied risk assessment, impact of preservation on manuscripts and paper and leather conservation at the Istituto Superiore per la Conservazione ed il Restauro in Rome, Italy, and aqueous treatments on paper conservation at the UNAM in Mexico City.